 In all of this, we will work in accordance with our values of equality, freedom and fairness.

-Thanks for reading – we’ve done so much since 2016, and with our new strategy we are ready for the next three years.
+You can read a summary document of the strategy here – we’ve done so much since 2016, and with our new strategy we are ready for the next three years.

 We’ll need your support: be part of the movement for real democracy.